 - Selected by peers as current Illinois “Leading Lawyer” for Commercial Litigation, Insurance Law and Professional Liability

 - Selected by peers as a Chicago Top Rated Lawyer for 2012, 2013, 2014 and 2015

 - Selected by peers for inclusion in Illinois Super Lawyers, 2005 and 2006

-In addition to participating as a guest on multimedia platforms (including radio, television, and podcasts), Mr. Kantrow has presented at approximately 50 seminars and conferences throughout the U.S., Europe, and Israel, including:
+In addition to participating as a guest on dozens of radio and television programs and podcasts, Mr. Kantrow has presented at approximately 100 seminars and conferences throughout the U.S., Europe, and Israel, including:

 - “Defense and Coverage Issues Under the Illinois Biometric Information Privacy Act,” webcast presented with Mary Smigielski at Lawline Studios, New York City, May 2, 2019.

 - “Cyber Breaches: Safeguarding Your Firm and Clients,” seminar presented to Chicago Bar Association on June 5, 2018.